Devonté Hynes

 DH

-Of course, hindsight is 20/20.
-But if you could redo any songs in your career what would they be?
+Of course hindsight is 20/20, but if you could redo any song in your career, what would it be?

 DH

-Are there any movies that serve as a visual or an inspiration for your music?
+Are there any movies that serve as a visual or emotional reference for your music?

 EO